Package insert / product label

 Ranitidine hydrochloride is a competitive, reversible inhibitor of the action of histamine at the histamine H2-receptors, including receptors on the gastric cells.
 Ranitidine hydrochloride does not lower serum Ca++ in hypercalcemic states.
 Ranitidine hydrochloride is not an anticholinergic agent.

 Ranitidine hydrochloride is absorbed very rapidly after intramuscular (IM) injection.
-Mean peak levels of 576 ng/mL occur within 15 minutes or less following a 50 mg IM dose.
-Absorption from IM sites is virtually complete, with a bioavailability of 90% to 100% compared with intravenous (IV) administration.
-Following oral administration, the bioavailability of ranitidine is 50%.
+Mean peak levels of 576 ng/mL occur within 15 minutes or less following a 50 mg intramuscular dose.
+Absorption from intramuscular sites is virtually complete, with a bioavailability of 90% to 100% compared with intravenous (IV) administration.
+Following oral administration, the bioavailability of ranitidine tablets is 50%.

 In humans, the N-oxide is the principal metabolite in the urine; however, this amounts to <4% of the dose.
 Other metabolites are the S-oxide (1%) and the desmethyl ranitidine (1%).
 The remainder of the administered dose is found in the stool.
 Studies in patients with hepatic dysfunction (compensated cirrhosis) indicate that there are minor, but clinically insignificant, alterations in ranitidine half-life, distribution, clearance, and bioavailability.